 As it is a public holiday in Hong Kong, this festival is a day of rest for people who don’t want to attend one of the many races.
 Family gatherings are now not common on the day, but most people will at least buy rice dumplings and eat them on that day.

-People buy dumplings not only for their own consumption but also as gifts to family, friends and colleagues.
+People buy dumplings not only for their own consumption but also as gifts to family, friends and business partners.

 Dragon Boast Festival Foods